brianchase/mnt-dev/README.md

 partitions, `/dev/sdb1` and `/dev/sdb2`, it will give you the option of mounting one or the other.
 If a device is already mounted at `/mnt/usb`, the script will offer to unmount it.

-Since the script uses the same mount point for all devices (`/mnt/usb`), and expects all encrypted devices to have the same name (`usb`), it only mounts one device at a time.
-This is good enough for me but a serious limitation nonetheless.
-I may improve it someday.

 Please see the script for further comments.